 It is a unique place and a great place to get a glimpse of life in the high country, learn about the Snowy Hydro Scheme and even grab a meal at the cafe/bistro.

 The camp for the night is about 15km along Goat Ridge Road which joins Link Road and onto Three Mile Dam.

-While camped, be sure to unhitch and visit the historic Kiandra heritage precinct just 7km away at the junction with the Snowy Mountains Highway.
-Kiandra is unique in three ways, it was Australia's only snowbound gold mining village, was the site of the shortest goldrush (1860), and was where Australian skiing begun.
+While camping, be sure to unhitch and visit the historic Kiandra heritage precinct just 7km away at the junction with the Snowy Mountains Highway.
+Kiandra is unique in three ways, it was Australia's only snowbound gold mining village, was the site of the shortest goldrush (1860), and was where Australian skiing began.

 Back on the Snowy Mountains Highway, it is about 30km to Yarrangobilly Village, a wonderful free camping area on the Yarrangobilly River and a great place to base yourself while exploring the Yarrangobilly Caves.
 Note: The road into Yarrangobilly Caves is not suitable for caravans so basing at Yarrangobilly Village is recommended.